-In recent years, the gig economy—a labor market with workers who have short-term contracts or gig work as opposed to permanent jobs—has shown incredible growth in the United States.
-In fact, according to the Aspen Institute’s gig trends report, nearly a third of workers in the U.S. workforce has freelanced in the past year.
+In recent years, the gig economy—a labor market in which independent workers have short-term contracts or gig work as opposed to permanent jobs—has shown incredible growth in the United States.
+A 2023 FlexJobs report1 found that 40% of the U.S. workforce has freelanced in the past year.
 That’s around 60 million gig economy workers who have opted out of standard corporate jobs.

-That number has only grown in the wake of COVID-19 and the Great Resignation, a trend where workers are leaving jobs in massive numbers in search of better pay and benefits.
+Numbers have been on the rise in the wake of the COVID-19 pandemic and the Great Resignation, a trend where traditional workers left their jobs in massive numbers in search of better pay and benefits.

 These part-time, freelance, and contract gigs have allowed millions to work independently with more flexibility than ever before.
 It’s a newfound freedom many employees aren’t willing to give up.

 Why is the gig economy growing?